- Window Safety and Fall Prevention

 Help spread the message of window safety with the Window Safety Task Force on Social Media:

 About the Window Safety Task Force

 The WSTF was formed in 1997 in response to the growing concern about window safety and accidents caused by falls.
-At this time, the fenestration industry launched a window safety campaign, and AAMA joined forces with industry associations and groups, and in conjunction with the NSC, established Window Safety Week, in order to heighten awareness about what actions homeowners can take to establish window safety and fall prevention as a year-round safety priority.
+At this time, the fenestration industry launched a window safety campaign, and FGIA (formerly known as the American Architectural Manufacturers Association (AAMA)) joined forces with industry associations and groups, and in conjunction with the NSC, established Window Safety Week, in order to heighten awareness about what actions homeowners can take to establish window safety and fall prevention as a year-round safety priority.